acceber1473/Hedgehog/README.md

 * To run this code you must be running the latest WIO wifi firmware and download the associated libraries.
 The instructions for this update can be found here https://wiki.seeedstudio.com/Wio-Terminal-Network-Overview/
 * The SAMD_ISR_Servo Library must be downloaded from here https://github.com/khoih-prog/SAMD_ISR_Servo.
 The patch mentioned in the readme file for the WIO terminal needs to be applied.
 * Once the prerequisites are met, The Botv1.ino file can be opened in an Arduino IDE and uploaded to the board.
+* For local KNN training, the Arduino_KNN library must be downloaded from https://www.arduino.cc/reference/en/libraries/arduino_knn/.
+The ZIP library can be uploaded on your local Arduino application.
+* For Edge Impulse, please follow this PDF with instructions to set up your own training module, or clone the existing module here.

 ### This README is a work in progress ###